Vic-e/Studium/README.md

 React Router<br>
 React Icons<br>

-This is a video web application where users can sign-in to learn.
+This is a video web application where users can sign-in to learn about new media and technology.